What are UTM Parameters?

 Our free UTM builder simplifies this process by providing fields for each parameter.
 Once you fill in the desired values, the tool automatically generates the full URL with the UTM parameters attached.

-Both methods achieve the same result, but using a UTM builder offers added convenience and accuracy, making it a preferred option for many marketers.
+Both methods achieve the same result, but using a UTM builder offers added convenience and accuracy, making it the preferred option for marketers.